Online Learning and Health Related Fitness

 How did I use Seesaw for my physical education class?

 Through Seesaw I assigned my classes two tasks a week to complete.
-Every homeroom teacher had an online schedule that would have students working on math/UOI/writing in the morning, then there would be time in the afternoon to work on specialist assigned tasks (Art, Japanese, PE) It quickly became evident students were spending 5-6 hours busy in front of a computer so I wanted to ensure my tasks were an opportunity to get outside and exercise, or at least step away from the screen for 10-15 minutes.
+I wanted to ensure my tasks were an opportunity to get outside and exercise, or at least step away from the screen for 10-15 minutes.
 In the first week, I learned the tasks corresponding with Seesaw instructions needed to involve minimal equipment.
 When planning I decided to assume all they had was a small room or the outdoors!
 As focused on in this blog post, I have started with the components of fitness for my older PYP students and a nutrition and effects of exercise unit for my younger PYP students.

 This week, the third one of teaching physical education from the comforts of my small Japanese apartment, I want to know the type of exercises that they enjoy doing.
 Students will watch a brief BrainPOP video on fitness (thankfully our school has an account) to reflect on the previous two weeks and then create their own list of exercises they can do to stay active for around five minutes.
 I encouraged them to complete these with a sibling or parent!
 Hopefully, after our two-week spring break, schools will be back to normal in-person operations and I can use the exercise topics that they chose to shape the rest of my inquiry cycle and keep students exploring physical fitness and healthy living.